gbif/hp-canadensys/vascan/how-to.md

 Once the result answer your needs you can download the checklist as a simple tab delimited text file or as a standardized Darwin Core archive.
 The latter one also includes the vernacular names and synonyms.

-The data are there to be used, which is why we licensed them under the Creative Commons Attribution-ShareAlike 3.0 Unported License, allowing you to build upon our work.
+The data are there to be used, which is why we licensed them under the [Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA)](https://creativecommons.org/licenses/by-sa/3.0/), allowing you to build upon our work.
 You can also download the full database as a Darwin Core archive.

 ![](/assets/images/Checklist-builder.png)